sauzzon/GLCoders/README.md

-# 3D Modeling and Rendering of Dharahara using OpenGl
+# 3D Modeling and Rendering of Dharahara and Ghantaghar using OpenGl

 ## Introduction

 This is a Computer Graphics project done in the fifth semester of computer Engineering by:

-- Sandeep Acharya
+- Sandeep Acharya (075BCT074)
-- Saujan Tiwari
+- Sangam Chaulagain (075BCT078)
-- Sangam Chaulagain
+- Saujan Tiwari  (075BCT083)

 ## Libraries Used